 Employee's heart stopped while maintaining an induction heat treatment machine

-1989 (No 14), The Electricity at Work Regulations 1989 (No 16), and
+His employers were prosecuted under The Electricity at Work Regulations 1989 (No 14), The Electricity at Work Regulations 1989 (No 16), and fined.

 The downloadable HSE booklet Electricity at work - safe working practices provides guidance on competence, isolation, and permit to work systems.